DmitriyVlad/DmitriyVlad.github.io/projects/notes_app/README.md

 Notes App
 =========

-To run the project type in console `npm run serve`r
+To run the project type in console npm run server